hilary/lucas-meta/scratch/challenge.md

 How to setup the app and which gems to use are up to you, but we ask that the OpenAura API requests are done on the Ruby server side, not on the client side.

 Build your project in source control, Github or something similar.
+Commit early, commit often: we want to see how you develop.
 When you have finished this step, tag the commit as step1 and push.

 ## Step 2

 Instead of a preset list, let the user search for an artist.

+As before, commit often.
 When you finish the step, tag the commit as step 2 and push.

 ## Step 3